 2. Make key decisions on allocating your cash surplus

-Although it may seem rare that your business will have excess cash on hand, a forecast will help you identify if this will be the case and when you will achieve it.
-As long as the forecast is as accurate as possible you will also know roughly how much of a cash excess you have.
+Although it may seem rare that your business will have excess cash on hand, a cash flow projection will help you identify if this will be the case and when you will achieve it.
+As long as the cash flow forecasting is as accurate as possible you will also know roughly how much of a positive cash flow excess you have.

-Once you have this information, you can make some key decisions on where to invest this money.
+Once you have this information from your cash flow statement, you can make some key decisions on where to invest this money.

 Here are a few actions you may wish to take on investing excess cash:

-- Repay outstanding loans in order to save on the interest charges
+- Repay outstanding loans from the balance sheet to save on the interest charges

 - Invest in business growth opportunities